Takeaways: Jackson makes history, GOP vows no ‘spectacle’

 Republican who don’t have the votes to stop Jackson’s confirmation want to at least remind voters of that politically charged chapter, which many believe cost the Democrats Senate seats in that year’s election.

-But as Sen. Richard Blumenthal of Connecticut said to Jackson, “This hearing really should be about you, not about us.”
+But as Sen. Richard Blumenthal of Connecticut said to Jackson Monday, “This hearing really should be about you, not about us.”

 IT’S NOT ABOUT RACE, UNTIL IT IS